DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2020-09-24-demand_forecast_supply_chain.md

   teaser: /assets/images/data_science_8.jpg
   twitter_image: /assets/images/data_science_7.jpg
 keywords:
-- Supply Chain
+- Supply chain
-- Repurchase Model
+- Repurchase model
-- Time Series
+- Time series
-- Demand Forecasting
+- Demand forecasting
+- Python
 - python
 seo_description: Explore how using customer behavior and predictive models can improve demand forecasting in the supply chain industry, leveraging the BG/NBD model for better accuracy.
 seo_title: Demand Forecasting in Supply Chain Using Customer Behavior
 seo_type: article
 summary: This article explores the use of customer behavior modeling to improve demand forecasting in the supply chain industry.
 We demonstrate how the BG/NBD model and the Lifetimes Python library are used to predict repurchases and optimize sales predictions over a future period.
 tags:
-- Customer Behavior
+- Customer behavior
+- Python
+- Demand forecasting
+- Repurchase models
 - python
-- Demand Forecasting
-- Repurchase Models
 title: A Predictive Approach for Demand Forecasting in the Supply Chain Using Customer Behavior Modeling
 ---